Virtual Lending LibraryExchange Procedure

 - If the due date has passed, the librarian will begin to note late fees.
 Once the book is returned, the librarian will notify the borrower of the amount due in late fees.
 This amount should be paid as soon as possible, to avoid suspension of privileges.

-In effect, the exchange is much like two friends who borrow each other's books, with additional accountability.
+In effect, the exchange is much like two friends who borrow each other’s books, with additional accountability.
 This system helps keep track of borrowed books and it also involves a neutral party, the librarian, who can facilitate the return of borrowed items in a timely manner.
-If you have questions or ways in which you think this process can be improved, please contact Aubry or Amanda, the Librarians, at firstname.lastname@example.org!
+If you have questions or ways in which you think this process can be improved, please contact the librarians at firstname.lastname@example.org!